3mdeb/conferences/2023/QubesOSsummit/tailoring_your_qubes_os_environment_a_developer_guide_to_leveraging_saltstack.md

 # SaltStack basics

-* I will not talk about, pillars, formulas and grains, because I have no idea about those and how to apply those in practice.
-* state
+* Pillars, formulas and grains and other Salt terminology make learning curve steep.
+* States are defined in `*.sls` files.

 ```yaml
 stateid:
   cmd.run:
     - name: echo 'hello world'
 ```
+* Top files define which states should be applied to which targets.
 * Most usage of SaltStack in Qubes OS is not related to Qubes OS specific modules and libraries.